Sanky18/CS5830-Big-Data-Laboratory-Assignment-3/README.md

 # Climatological Data Pipeline

 This assignment aims to set up a data pipeline to acquire public domain climatological data from the National Centers for Environmental Information (NCEI) website.
 The pipeline is divided into two main tasks: DataFetch Pipeline and Analytics Pipeline.
 It leverages Apache Airflow for task fetching and Apache Beam for data processing.
+It further, utilizes Git for version control and tracks the changes made to the code, data, and configurations.
+Additionally, Data Version Control (DVC) is used to manage and version control the generated data.

 ## Repository Structure